I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 - [Related completed tasks or MTG participation]

-- Problem (Issues/Problems)
+- Problem (Issues & problems)

-- [What didn't work well, barriers]
+- [What didn't go well, barriers]

-- [Uncompleted tasks or problems encountered]
+- [Uncompleted tasks or problems that occurred]

 - Try (Things to try next month)